codila125/foedus-blockchain/LOGGING_STANDARDS.md

 # Blockchain Logging Standards

 ## Overview
-This document describes the standardized logging format used throughout the Go Blockchain project.
+This document describes the standardized logging format used throughout the Foedus project.

 ## Log Format Structure